Skip to content

 • Mechanism: Leverages the Copy Activity with a native Dynamics 365 connector.

-• Infrastructure Requirements: Fully managed; requires no local server overhead but relies on cloud-based execution units (Data Integration Units).
+• Infrastructure Requirements: Fully managed; requires no local server overhead but relies on cloud-based execution units (Data Integration Units, or DIUs).
+ADF billing is based on DIU-hours consumed, pipeline runs, and activity runs — costs scale with dataset size and pipeline complexity.

 ClonePartner Framework

-The ClonePartner model represents a "Migration-as-a-Service" (MaaS) architecture, focusing on VPC-integrated, scripted migrations rather than UI-based tools.
+The ClonePartner model focuses on VPC-integrated, scripted migrations rather than UI-based tools.

 • Mechanism: Custom-scripted migration logic deployed via a binary that runs within the client's own Virtual Private Cloud (VPC).

-• Data Handling: Specializes in "High-Fidelity" migrations, including historical audit logs, activity feeds, and multi-select picklist metadata.
+• Data Handling: Specializes in migrations that preserve historical audit logs, activity feeds, and multi-select picklist metadata, including system-written fields (CreatedOn, ModifiedOn, OwnerID).

 • Infrastructure Requirements: Operates in-situ (on-premises or client-cloud), ensuring data remains within the security perimeter.